Hair Color Ideas and Inspiration

 Brown and Plum

 Pastel lavender shades might be the hottest thing on social media, but we’ll always advocate for a darker purple.
-Paired with dark brown roots, plum is flattering on all skin tones and ages.
+Paired with dark brown hair, plum is flattering on all skin tones and ages.
 Plus, it looks just as good while fading out as it does when it’s vibrant.
 On lengths and textures of all kinds, plum ombre is a smart decision.
 You can thank us once you’re receiving compliments for your beautifully opulent hair color.

 Black and Cherry